Radical Hysterectomy

 The most common include:

-- Deep vein thrombosis and pulmonary embolism – In association with having a vulvectomy it is possible for clots of blood to form in the deep veins of the legs and pelvis.
-If this does occur a deep vein thrombosis will normally cause pain and swelling in the legs and can be treated relatively simply with drugs.
-However in rare cases it is possible for a clot to break away and be deposited in the lungs or heart and if this occurs it is a serious situation.
-The risk of developing a DVT is less than 1 in a 100 as many precautions are taken to help prevent and minimise the risks.
+• Deep vein thrombosis and pulmonary embolism – In association with having surgery it is possible for clots of blood to form in the deep veins of the legs and pelvis.
+If this does occur this is called deep vein thrombosis (DVT) causing pain and swelling in the legs and can be treated relatively simply with drugs.
+However, in rare cases it is possible for a clot to break away and be deposited in the lungs or heart and if this occurs it is a serious situation.
+The risk of developing a DVT is less than 1 in 100, many precautions are taken to help prevent and minimise the risks.
 Moving around as soon as possible after your operation can help to prevent this.
-We will give you special surgical stockings (known as ‘TEDS’) to wear whilst you are in hospital and injections to thin the blood.
+We will give you special surgical stockings (known as ‘TEDS’) to wear whilst you are in hospital and injections to thin the blood, which you receive whilst in hospital and for a few weeks while you are recovering at home.

 If you have any ongoing concerns or questions about the risk of complications, please do not hesitate to ask a member of the medical team.